ceeoinnovations/OnshapeFlaskServer/README.md

       1. To check python is installed, run `python --version` or `py --version` in terminal.
 ([How to access you terminal](https://www.ionos.com/help/email/troubleshooting-mail-basicmail-business/access-the-command-prompt-or-terminal/#:~:text=Click%20Start%20and%20search%20for,cmd%22%20and%20then%20click%20OK.))
          1. I used Python 3.10.5 - 64 bit
+         2. Having multiple python versions can cause issues when trying to run Flask
       3. To check your python PATH works, run `python` or `py` in terminal.
          1. You can exit with `exit()` or `^Z` (Ctrl-Z)
       4. To check pip is installed, run `pip --version`